sablier-labs/v2-core/README.md

 `SablierV2FlashLoan` abstract is not inherited by any contract on the `main` branch, but we have kept it in version control because we may decide to use it in the future.

+## Contributing

+Feel free to dive in!
+[Open](https://github.com/sablier-labs/v2-core/issues/new) an issue, [start](https://github.com/sablier-labs/v2-core/discussions/new) a discussion or submit a PR.
+For any informal concerns or feedback, please join our [Discord server](https://discord.gg/bSwRCwWRsT).

+For guidance on how to create PRs, see the [CONTRIBUTING](./CONTRIBUTING.md) guide.

 ## Security

 Please refer to the [SECURITY](./SECURITY.md) policy for any security-related concerns.
 This repository is subject to a